Premium Credit Limited ("we", “us”) are committed to protecting and respecting your privacy.

-Where we store your personal data (including transfers outside the EEA)
+Where we store your personal data (including transfers outside the United Kingdom)

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA") which may not offer the same protections for personal data as is relevant under the DP Law or afford you the same data protection rights you enjoy in the United Kingdom under DP Law.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom which may not offer the same protections for personal data as is relevant under the DP Law or afford you the same data protection rights you enjoy in the United Kingdom under DP Law.
+It may also be processed by staff operating outside the United Kingdom who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.
-By submitting your personal data, you will be taken to have agreed to this transfer, storing and processing outside of the EEA in cases where the transfer is necessary for the performance of a contract between you and us (in our capacity as data controller) or for the implementation of pre-contractual measures taken at your request.
+By submitting your personal data, you will be taken to have agreed to this transfer, storing and processing outside of the United Kingdom in cases where the transfer is necessary for the performance of a contract between you and us (in our capacity as data controller) or for the implementation of pre-contractual measures taken at your request.